panzerdp/dmitripavlutin.com/content/posts/032-handle-undefined/index.md

 High cohesion accompanied by [loose coupling](https://en.wikipedia.org/wiki/Loose_coupling) is the characteristic of a well-designed system.

-A code block by itself might be considered a small module.
-To profit from the benefits of high cohesion, you need to keep the variables as close as possible to the code block that uses them.
+A code block can be considered a small module.
+To profit from the benefits of high cohesion, keep the variables as close as possible to the code block that uses them.

-For instance, if a variable solely exists to form the logic of block scope, then declare and allow the variable to live only within that block (using `const` or `let` declarations).
+For instance, if a variable solely exists to form the logic of block scope, then declare and make the variable live only within that block (using `const` or `let` declarations).
 Do not expose this variable to the outer block scope, since the outer block shouldn't care about this variable.

 One classic example of the unnecessarily extended life of variables is the usage of `for` cycle inside a function: